n3o77/no5/README.md

 TypeController is a little helper which helps you to build your template and format values easily and consistently.
 You can register the same TypeController with differnt defaults which makes them very powerful.

-No5 also supports an autocasting of types, so if you don't specify a type in the templateVar ( `${'key': 'test'} ) it looks at the given value and decides which varTypeController to use.
+No5 also supports an autocasting of types, so if you don't specify a type in the templateVar ( `${'key': 'test'} ) it looks at the given value and decides which typeController to use.
-It does this by getting the kind of the value and looks if a varTypeController with this type is defined. ( http://moutjs.com/docs/v0.8.0/lang.html#kindOf )
+It does this by getting the kind of the value and looks if a typeController with this type is defined. ( http://moutjs.com/docs/v0.8.0/lang.html#kindOf )

 Example:
 ```js